awesomephant/blog/_posts/2017-08-27-dissertation.md

 First, there is the conflict between the collectivist, egalitarian vision of modernism and the image of the heroic, sole creator (be it Le Corbusier, Walter Gropius or Mies van der Rohe) who is tasked to bring that vision to life.
 This is linked to Marianne Dekoben's analysis of modernism and gender, which places the myth of the (male) hero artist at the very centre of modernist thinking.

-Secondly, I'm going to examine the conflict between modernist architecture and the individualism of the people inhabiting it in the context of post-war capitalism.
+Secondly, I'm going to examine the conflict between modernist architecture and the individualism of the people inhabiting it in the context of post-war consumerism.
 This conflict is defined on one side by the utopian vision of the Bauhausler: A world in which housing, transportation, appliances, culture and food is designed through a scientific process and mass-produced by machines to be affordable to everyone.
 By reducing forms to their functional minimum, the Bauhaus aimed to create universal solutions for housing, education and everyday life.

-On the other side is the populist critique of modern housing as being fundamentally at odds with people's inherent individualism, as evidenced by the ubiquitous image of the derelict block - A line of attack which originates in the 1970s.
+On the other side is the populist critique of modern housing as being fundamentally at odds with the people's inherent individualism, as evidenced by the ubiquitous image of the derelict block - A line of attack which originates in the 1970s.
 Oscar Newman's 1972 study "Defensible Space: People and Design in the Violent City" linked modernist housing with increased crime, arguing that the spatial design of housing blocks makes them inherently unsafe, and that private space, rather than public space should be prioritized.
-Popular critics such as Tom Wolfe (1981) perpetuate the idea of modernist housing being fundamentally unfit for its purpose.
+Newman's study has since been criticised as relying on overly broad assumptions about the nature of human interaction, for instance by Steventon (1996).
+Popular critics such as Tom Wolfe (1981) criticise modernist housing as being overly academic and fundamentally unfit for its purpose.
 Wolfe cites the widely publicized demolition of the Pruitt–Igoe housing estate in St. Louis in 1972 (only 20 years after its construction) as evidence for the failure of modernist principles.
-Although Newman's original conclusions have been criticised as being based on "problematic assumptions" (Steventon, 1996) they persist among policymakers (Beckett, 2016).

 To see how these two conflicts manifest themselves in physcial architecture I'm going to introduce the architectural practice at the Bauhaus, placing it in the wider context of modernist thinking.
 I will then examine the Dessau-Torten housing settlement near Leipzig, Germany as an example of this practice.
 Built by Walter Gropius between 1927 and 1930, Torten has been subject to significant alterations by its residents over the last 90 years.
 By tracking these alterations, I will show how these underlying conflicts shift and overlap over time.
 In closing, I will examine more recent housing models in the context of a post-industrial economy, again discussing how the conflict between individualism and collectivist ideas is reconciled.